 - Forty two of the 51 graduates said that they planned to stay local.

 Academic Senate: Senate Co-President Sokolow thanks Peter Blakemore for his service as a Senate Co-President last year.
-He also thanked Mike Dennis for stepping into the Co-President role next year, Sean Thomas for his work on the Curriculum Committee, adn Karen Reis for serving on the Senate's Academic Standards and Policy Committee.
+He also thanked Mike Dennis for stepping into the Co-President role next year, Sean Thomas for his work on the Curriculum Committee, and Karen Reis for serving on the Senate's Academic Standards and Policy Committee.

 CSEA: CSEA President Tami Engman noted that the Classified Employee Appreciation week was last month.
 She also thanked Jose Ramirez and Tom Cossey for their service on CSEA's negotiation team.